 Nowell House was a flagbearer for the yard around the turn of the millennium.
+We called him 'Polo' because he was small, like a polo pony.

 He arrived at the yard as a yearling in 1997, nicely bred by Polar Falcon out of Langtree Lady, a five times winner.
 He was a half brother to Sharp Return who had won the previous year at Folkestone.